wostzone/hubapi-go/pkg/td/README-TD.md

 ## version
 Spec: The spec defines version as type VersionInfo or Array of VersionInfo.
-WoST: Wost accepts a string following semantic versioning, eg [Major.Minor.Patch format](https://semver.org/).

-1. Only a single string is accepted because in typed languages a field must be of a single type.
-You cannot represent a value as a single type or array of that type at the same time.
-2. The [spec definition of VersionInfo](https://www.w3.org/TR/2020/WD-wot-thing-description11-20201124/#versioninfo) is unclear.
+Issue: The [spec definition of VersionInfo](https://www.w3.org/TR/2020/WD-wot-thing-description11-20201124/#versioninfo) is unclear.
 It is not clear what Vocuabulary term 'instance' means.
 It is interpreted that this can be a string.

-Recommendations:
-1. Add a 'versions' field for a map of VersionInfo by type of version (application, hardware, firmware).
+Recommendation:
-2. Clarify the definition of VersionInfo, for example string or struct.
+- Clarify the definition of VersionInfo, for example string or struct.

 ## Created/Modified Dates
 Spec: type is of [datetime](https://www.w3.org/TR/2012/REC-xmlschema11-2-20120405/#dateTime)